(WFI) Spain finishes atop the FIFA/Coca-Cola Rankings for a fifth year running.

 “Whereas the number of teams from UEFA (27 teams in the top 50), CONMEBOL (9), CONCACAF (3) and the OFC (0) remained the same,” explains FIFA, “CAF (8, plus 1) finished the year with one team more in the top 50, at the expense of the AFC (3, minus 1).”

-, are based on the results of 900 matches throughout the year, more than half of which were friendlies and almost a third of which were qualifiers for the 2014 FIFA World Cup in Brazil.
+The rankings, available here, are based on the results of 900 matches throughout the year, more than half of which were friendlies and almost a third of which were qualifiers for the 2014 FIFA World Cup in Brazil.

 The next edition will come Jan.
 17.